ukrbublik/SETA/README.md

 ### Info
 Simulteneous Editable TextArea on NodeJS

-Allows to edit text files by many clients at time.
+Allows to edit text files by many clients at same time.

 Prototype of cloud IDE like:
 hyperdev.com